 You see, without your passion, you cannot brand yourself properly and until you are in the branding process, networking effectively just doesn’t happen!

-In referring someone (let’s call her Jane) to perform say a bookkeeping function to someone else (let’s call him Mike), what I am doing in reality is telling Mike that Jane is a good bookkeeper and that she reliable and that she will take pride in her work and will work diligently on his books and will not steal from him.
+In referring someone (let’s call her Jane) to perform say a bookkeeping function to someone else (let’s call him Mike), what I am doing, in reality, is telling Mike that Jane is a good bookkeeper and that she is reliable and that she will take pride in her work and will work diligently on his books and will not steal from him.
 I am giving Jane my credibility and endorsement.
 I am adding value to the service I supply in my own personal capacity, to Mike.
 Because I am passionate about what I do, I am diligent in what I do and my deliverables are of a high standard.
 That is the only measure that Mike has, so he will automatically assume that because I have referred Jane, the standard of Jane’s work will be the same as mine.

 What does that do to my credibility?
-Will Mike take a referral from me again or will he wonder if I am going to send him someone who is of no use to him as he has to double check everything that she produces?
+Will Mike take a referral from me again or will he wonder if I am going to send him someone who is of no use to him as he has to double-check everything that she produces?
 I doubt it!
 Where is my ‘value add’ now – pretty much down the toilet!

 So quite clearly, in my opinion, the first thing that you have to know before you even start to think about networking successfully, is what your PASSION is.